RobBosman-rwhb/Fair_scrapper/README.md

 # Fair_scrapper

-You are a cunch of twats
+You are a bunch of twats